 As a screenwriter, Ashwini cultivates safe spaces for storytelling.
 “Tapestry,” her first screenplay, is about sharing the South Asian Indian contributions in WW1 and the immigrant experience to a larger, non-academic audience and into popular culture.
 With this experience, she learned how to write steadily, 3 pages a day, and small wins lead to big wins – a full feature draft!
 A short which includes a Chinese lesbian couple, a trans woman, and multi-ethnic partnerships is also part of her writing portfolio.

 In addition, her work, “Kismet,” is a combination of mainly comedy with some drama inspired by Never Have I Ever and Fleabag with a South Asian Indian, lesbian woman as the lead.

 Ashwini is a firm believer in lifting others up to move from surviving, to striving, and then to thriving.
 The time has come for these safe spaces in arts and entertainment because the world has lost too much talent or not seen talent because of horrible indiscretions in the past.
-More information about Ashwini, including purchasing her e-book about inclusivity and how to write diverse characters, her coaching and facilitation services, writing, media, interviews and contact information are detailed on the site.
+More information about Ashwini, including purchasing her e-book about inclusivity and how to write diverse characters, her “Inclusive Storytelling,” podcast, her coaching and facilitation services, writing, media, interviews and contact information are detailed on the site.